 Constitution and government

-The constitution and other laws and policies protect freedom of thought, conscience and religion, as well as freedom of opinion, expression, and assembly.
+The Constitution and other laws and policies protect freedom of thought, conscience and religion, as well as freedom of opinion, expression, and assembly (Articles 11, 12 and 13, respectively).
 These rights are generally respected in practice.
-There is no state religion and the government does not favour a particular religious group.

-Although there is no state religion, governmental meetings and events often begin and end with an ordained minister or other church official delivering a Christian prayer.
+Additionally, governmental meetings and events often begin and end with an ordained minister or other church official delivering a Christian prayer.

 Two islands in the southern part of Kiribati, Arorae and Tamana, uphold a “one church only” policy, apparently in deference to the first Protestant missionaries that visited the islands in the 1800s.
 Regardless of whether there is any demand, this may mean that the right to practice other religions is in practice restricted on these islands.